advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 By reading this new definition created by the machine, I might get an understanding of what *absolute objectivity* is.

-The way I imagine how it would feel like to experience absolute objectivity, was as if I were floating in an empty universe, existing everywhere, yet not being aware of anything in that universe, because being aware means I am processing information from a subjective point of view.
+The way I imagined how it would feel like to experience absolute objectivity, was as if I were floating in an empty universe, existing everywhere, yet not being aware of anything in that universe, because being aware means I am processing information from a subjective point of view.

 Now, consider the possibility that the machine answers "There exists no solution".